Low Water at Smith Mountain Lake: Expert Safety Advice

 Use caution when launching and retrieving boats to avoid trailer wheels dropping off the end of concrete ramps.
 Recovering a trailer after the wheels slip off can be extremely difficult without capable assistance.
 Ramps that remain usable at the 790-foot level include Oak Grove, Scruggs and others (updated list pending).

-Boat owners should also make sure lift cables are long enough to float a boat off its cradle — plus allow for several extra winds in case water levels drop while you’re away.
+Boat owners should also make sure lift cables are long enough to float a boat off its cradle — plus a bit extra in case water levels drop while you’re away.

 Do not allow cables to fully unwind.
 Jason Turner of Turner’s Dock Building recommends leaving a minimum of three cable winds on the lift’s main drive pipe.